brumar/sentence_boundary_detection/README.md

 I picked the logistic regression for convenience (I know this kind of model).
 I chose to not dig too much into the state-of-the-art approaches for the sake of the "challenge" to come to a solution myself.

-Patterns of sentences terminaison can be found in the `features.py` file.
+Patterns of sentences termination can be found in the `features.py` file.
 They have been also handpicked and hardcoded after an explorative phase.
 I did not take time to assess their importance.
-But I started with only these features which granted around 90% + success rate.
+But I started with only these features, which granted around 90% + success rate.

 I also added handpicked hardcoded abbreviations (advice from the wikipedia page) and also added a numerical feature (number of words).
 Both improved the model on both corpus.